-With comingling, the inheritance benefits both spouses; therefore the court no longer sees the funds as separate property.
+With commingling, the inheritance benefits both spouses; therefore the court no longer sees the funds as separate property.
 So, it may be subject to division just like any other shared property or funds.

-What Georgia Law States about Inheritance during Divorce
+What Georgia Law States about Inheritance & Divorce

 Georgia recognizes that both spouses have an equitable interest in all marital property acquired during the course of the marriage.
 Unlike states with community property laws, however, this equitable distribution method of dealing with property in divorce does necessarily result in an equal division of property between spouses.